solutionsanz/apis4harness/README.md

             cd deploy/kubernetes

-   - Use the template **apis4harness-dpl.yaml_sample** to create a new file **apis4harness-dpl.yaml** - In this file, at the end, set the Docker image tag name (e.g. xxx/apis4harness:1.0), ATP DB instance username, password and TNS name.
+   - Use the template **apis4harness-dpl.yaml_sample** to create a new file **apis4harness-dpl.yaml** - In this file, at the end, set the Docker image tag name (e.g. xxx/apis4harness:1.0) and all the OCI properties that you used in setEnv.

    - Deploy APIs 4 Gifts Kubernetes application resources (deployment, service, ingress)